Rosanna Duncan Lamb Revere: Life

 She was listed in Clark's Boston Blue book at 9 Newbury Street in 1876.

-In March 1881, she was among the founders of the Woman's Art Exchange, a New Jersey-based organization to "encourage art studies in a line available to women" and "provide a mart or exchange where the products of their labor may be taken for disposal."
+In March 1881, she was among the members of the Woman's Art Exchange, a New Jersey–based organization to "encourage art studies in a line available to women" and "provide a mart or exchange where the products of their labor may be taken for disposal."
 Each member was entitled to enter three women artists for one year.
 Eligible artwork included needlework, woolen, and knit goods, and art classes included oil and watercolor painting and drawing in crayon.

 Death and legacy

 Revere is quoted about her lineage in the 1902 book Genealogy of the Waldo Family of Ipswich, Massachusetts.

 She was listed as residing in the historic Sansay House in the 1909 New York Social Register.

 She died on July 26, 1910.
 Her funeral was held on July 28 in Morristown and was reported upon in The Boston Globe.